| 4 min read

 One of the floors usually hosts a temporary exhibition.
 At the time of our visit, it was all about dollhouses.
 Personally, I think it’s a bit out of place here, but maybe I was just too impatient to walk on to the next part…

-Another series of spiral steps leads to -in my opinion- the most interesting part of the Hallepoort.
-At the top of the building, you have a fantastic 360° panoramic view of Brussels!
+Another series of spiral steps leads to -in my opinion- the most interesting part of the Halle Gate.
+At the top of the building, you'll enjoy a fantastic 360° panoramic view of Brussels!

-- Entry is 7 euros, except for the first Wednesday afternoon of the month, when you can visit for free.
+- A ticket sets you back 7 euros, except on the first Wednesday afternoon of the month, when entrance is free.

-- Easily accessible by taking the metro to Hallepoort (who would’ve guessed?).
+- Easily accessible by taking the metro to Porte de Hal (who would’ve guessed?).

 - More info on the Brussels Museums website.